Data-Visualization-Intro/3-D3-line-chart/readme.md

-# D3 - "Data Driven Documents."
+# D3 - Data Driven Documents

-In this module, we'll create a line chart that plots daily temperature.
+In this module, we'll create a line chart that plots daily temperature using d3.

-Here's what our [line chart](https://dataviz-exercises.netlify.app/temperatures/index.html) will look like when we're finished.
+Here's what our [line chart](https://dataviz-exercises.netlify.app/temperatures/index.html) will look like once we're finished.

 The dataset we'll be analyzing contains 365 days of daily weather metrics.
 The file is in [JSON]() format and includes 2021 weather data for New York City from the Open Sky weather API.